It’s with great pride and excitement that we present our new brand.

-As we transition to ECU Health in the coming weeks and months, you will notice changes to our digital landscape, including ongoing updates to this site.
-Throughout this rebranding and into the future we remain committed to the communities we proudly serve.
-We’re excited for this evolution, and what it means for the future of health care in eastern North Carolina.
+Rebranding changes continue to unfold on our Careers website as we update the Talent Acquisition portals housed within.
+Throughout this process and into the future we remain committed to the communities we proudly serve.
+We’re excited for what it means for the future of health care in eastern North Carolina and for the incredible team members who are helping to make it happen.

 GO TO SITE